Code-Institute-Submissions/Milestone_Project_Two/README.md

 My first code was very long with much repetition.
 It worked OK, but needed to be made simpler. each time i cut back on the code, I would have to check that all was still working.
 If it wasn't working, I would go back to a place where it was OK and start cutting again.
 Testing all the time.

+### Responsiveness
+1. I wanted my site to be fully responsive and mobile friendly.
+I used **Bootstrap** as my HTML framework to achieve this.
+While deciding on the final grid for each breakpoint I was able to make the browser window bigger and smaller, and use Chrome development tools to easily see which grid was the best, and to check that it worked and looked perfect in all configurations.
+I continued to do this throughout the build to make sure it still all worked.

 ### Navigation bar
 1. Test that works at all sizes and toggles down when goes to mobile size by expanding and contracting screen size.